1ComputerCare

 Viruses and other unsavoury items

-If you think you have suffered an infection the first thing to do is turn the computer off.
+If you think you have suffered an infection the first thing to do is turn the computer off - the longer it is on, the more harm that can be done.
 Don't panic - almost all problems can be removed without a significant loss of data as long as further damage is prevented.
-We run multiple tools to be sure all viruses are completely disinfected.
-We will also confirm that lesser malware (spyware, adware etc) is eliminated, and apply some immunization to prevent further attacks.
-Please ask for advice on the currently most favoured anti virus and firewall products - they can be installed for you if you wish, once the bad stuff has been expunged.

-The first task when handling a PC with a suspected virus is to remove the hard disk drive from the case and mount it on another (isolated) machine.
+When an infected PC is received the first task is to remove the hard disk drive from the case and mount it on another (isolated) machine.
 This is done

 • because if the infected disk is used as a boot device, viruses can be implanted in memory and thwart attempts to remove them (this is how anti-virus products are sometimes disabled),